mclaughlinliam3/NetTracer3D/source/analyze_menu.rst

 1. Root Identity to Search...
     * This is the identity of the sorts of nodes we will search outward from.
 The neighborhoods of these nodes will be characterized.
-2. Output Directory
-    * If a string path is included to a directory, the resulting outputs will be autosaved there.
-3. Mode (Menu Includes the following options):
+2. Mode (Menu Includes the following options):
     1. From Network - Quantifies Neighbors Based on Adjacent Network Connections
         * Reveals information about neighors based on the connectivity of the network.
     2. Use Labeled Nodes - Quantifies Neighbors Volume of Neighbor Within Search Region
         * Reveals information about neighors based on what sorts of nodes are physically in the vicinity.
-4. Search Radius (if using Mode 2)
+3. Search Radius (if using Mode 2)
     * The distance that nodes will search to characterize their neighborhoods.
 Option one currently will always just search for immediate network neighbors.
+4. Use Fast Dilation...
+(Only applies if using mode 2 and have entered a value for param 3)
+    * If enabled, the program will attempt to use the edt module to solve the dilation in parallel.
+If edt is not present or this fails somehow, it will fall back to the scipy method.
+    * If disabled, the program will use the scipy distance_transform_edt method to solve the dilation, which may be slower.

 * Press 'Get Neighborhood Identity Distribution' to display a few matplotlib barcharts, with associated data tables being added to the tabulated data widget.
 * The following tables (and corresponding graphs) will appear: